Lori Vallow is facing life in prison for murder. We only know one side of the story

 There was no effort to argue against the official.
 No explanation for where the children might actually be.
 No concern for their safety.

-Instead – true to form – Ms Vallow simply asked: “Do you need something from me?”
+Instead – true to form – Vallow simply asked: “Do you need something from me?”